toastedqu/toastedqu.github.io/content/en/docs/ml/concepts.md

 - Regularization reduces overfitting by adding our prior belief onto loss minimization (i.e., MAP estimate).
 Such prior belief is associated with our expectation of test error.
 - Regularization makes a model inconsistent, biased, and scale variant.
 - Regularization requires extra hyperparameter tuning.
+- Regularization has a weaker effect on the model (params) as the sample size increases, because more info become available from the data.

 ## Explicit (Penalty)